jamescherti/pathaction/README.md

     command: "gimp {{ file|quote }}"
 ```

-There are many ways to match paths, including using regex.
+There are many ways to match paths, including using regular expressions and MIME types.
 See below for more details.

 ## Requirements